lukaszbudnik/migrator/tutorials/oauth2-proxy/README.md

 docker-compose up -d
 ```

-Access http://gateway.localtest.me:4180/ to initiate a login cycle using the following credentials: user `admin@example.com` and password `password`.
+Access http://gateway.localtest.me:4180/ to initiate a login cycle and authenticate with user `admin@example.com` and password `password`.
+After a successful login you will see migrator.

 Access http://keycloak.localtest.me:9080 to play around with Keycloak.

 ## GitHub setup

-OAuth2 can be easily setup with GitHub, open `oauth2-proxy-keycloak.cfg` and then comment lines 9 and below.
-Follow https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app documentation to create OAuth2 application and then setup the following 3 parameters in Keycloak config file:
+OAuth2 can be easily setup in GitHub.
+Open `oauth2-proxy.cfg` and comment lines 9 and below.
+Follow https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app documentation to create OAuth2 application and then setup the following 3 parameters in the config file:

 ```
 provider="github"